enhance-dev/enhance-ssr/README.md

 console.log(html`<hello-world greeting="Well hi!"></hello-world>`)
 ```
 ### An example custom element template for use in Server Side Rendering
-Attributes added to the custom element in your markup will be passed in the `attrs` object nested in the passed `state` object.
+Elements are pure functions that are passed an object containing an `html` function used to expand custom elements and a state object comprised of `attrs` which are the attributes set on the custom element and a `store` object that contains application state.
 ```javascript
 export default function HelloWorld({ html, state }) {
   const { attrs } = state